 Criminal record check

-All offers of a place on the medical and dental courses are made subject to satisfactory enhanced Criminal Records Bureau (CRB) disclosure.
+All offers of a place on the medical and dental courses are made subject to satisfactory enhanced Disclosure Barring Service (DBS) disclosure.
 The School implements strict deadlines for the submission of this information.
 These deadlines are conditions of the offers we make and students who fail to meet them may be rejected even if they have fulfilled the academic conditions of their offer.
 Applicants are exempted from the provisions of the Rehabilitation of Offenders Act (ROA) 1974 specifically because they may be working with children and vulnerable adults.
-The CRB check may disclose all spent and unspent criminal records including (but not limited to) convictions, cautions, reprimands, warnings, bind over orders or similar and may also show details of any minor offences, fixed penalty notices, penalty notices for disorder, ASBOs or VOOs.
+The DBS check may disclose all spent and unspent criminal records including (but not limited to) convictions, cautions, reprimands, warnings, bind over orders or similar and may also show details of any minor offences, fixed penalty notices, penalty notices for disorder, ASBOs or VOOs.

 Applicants with criminal records should also be aware that subsequent registration with the GMC/GDC cannot be guaranteed.

-Where there is a delay in the processing of your CRB clearance, you will be asked to sign a waiver to confirm that you have made a full declaration prior to enrolment of any spent or unspent criminal record you have received, in line with the School’s Policy for the enrolment of Medical and Dental Students without CRB or Health Clearance.
+Where there is a delay in the processing of your DBS clearance, you will be asked to sign a waiver to confirm that you have made a full declaration prior to enrolment of any spent or unspent criminal record you have received, in line with the School’s Policy for the enrolment of Medical and Dental Students without DBS or Health Clearance.

 It is anticipated that students will need to apply to be entered on the Vetting and Barring Scheme register.
 Further information will be provided to candidates who are offered admission to the course.